mchowning/WeatherApiKata/README.md

 4. Create an AFHTTPRequestOperationManager and assign it to the WAKWeatherService class's manager property.

 	Although our test is no longer throwing a compilation error, if you run it, it fails because it expected the manager property on our WAKWeatherService object to not be nil.
-The problem is that we never create an actual AFHTTPRequstOperationManager object and assign it to the manager property, so when the test looks to see if the object that is assigned to the manager property is of the AFHTTPRequestOperationManager class it fails because the manager is not an AFHTTPRequestOperationManager, it's nil.
+The problem is that we never create an actual AFHTTPRequestOperationManager object and assign it to the manager property, so when the test looks to see if the object that is assigned to the manager property is of the AFHTTPRequestOperationManager class it fails because the manager is not an AFHTTPRequestOperationManager, it's nil.
 A simple way to do this is to override the init method for our WAKWeatherService class and have it assign an AFHTTPRequestOperationManager object to the manager property.

-	_Note that most of the code in the snippet below is boilerplate that Xcode will autocomplete for you if you start typing init at the beginning of a line_
+	>_Note that most of the code in the snippet below is boilerplate that Xcode will autocomplete for you if you start typing init at the beginning of a line_

 	_WAKWeatherService.m:_